OpportunityIntl/styleguides/html.md

 ##Syntax

-- Use soft tabs with two spaces — they're the only way to guarantee code renders the same in any environment.
+- Use soft tabs with two spaces.
+Soft tabs are the only way to guarantee code renders the same in any environment.
+Two spaces is a matter of preference, but [I'm the decider](https://i.chzbgr.com/maxW500/1353310976/h52166690/).
 - Nested elements should be indented once (two spaces).
-- Always use double quotes, never single quotes, on attributes.
+- Use double quotes, not single quotes, on attributes.
+There's no significant advantage of using one over the other, but we need to be consistent.
-- Don’t omit optional closing tags (e.g. `</li>` or `</body>`).
+- Don't omit optional closing tags (e.g. `</li>` or `</body>`).

 ##HTML5 doctype